QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 $R_u$ is a root of the quadratic equation {eq}`eq:steadyquadratic` that determines steady state rates of return on currency.

 <p style="color:red;">Zejin: Below I try to derive the right side following the remark but got slightly different results</p>
+<p style="color:blue;">Oops again.
+Let's go with your corrected formula.
+Hopefully, we can realign the subsequent formulas too.  </p>

 From {eq}`eq:steadyquadratic`, we have